ShenLab-Genomics/SpliceTransformer/README.md

 # Installation

-## 1. Retrive the repository
+## 1. Retrieve the repository

 The program is developed in Python and the source code can be run directly.

-However, the model weights file is too large to be uploaded to GitHub, we support two ways to retrieve the repository.
+However, the model weights file is too large to upload to GitHub.
+We support two ways to retrieve the repository.

 ### 1.1.
 Download through Git-LFS